 By using the correct parts to make the right chips they avoid the problem of logs pounding against the faceplate needlessly, reducing wear and extending the life of their parts.

-attending to the details of chipping, keeping the parts in top notch condition, and insuring that the disc and base are in good condition.
-It can be possible to upgrade some of the 'fundamentals' of the chipper without replacing it entirely, like changing the disc for one with more knives, but this is a little out of the ordinary.
-Designs being supplied today include spout angles and designs that are not like chippers built 20 years ago, and the changes produce longer, thinner chips and much improved chip qualities preferred by chip buyers.
+attending to the details of chipping, keeping the parts in top-notch condition, and ensuring that the disc and base are in good condition.
+It can be possible to upgrade some of the “fundamentals” of the chipper without replacing it entirely, like changing the disc for one with more knives, but this is a little out of the ordinary.
+Designs being supplied today include spout angles and designs that are not like chippers built 20 years ago, and the changes produce longer, thinner chips and much-improved chip qualities preferred by chip buyers.
 In this era of penalties levied on the supplier of poor chips, and bonuses for good chips, it pays to be in the bonus end of the supply chain.

 Let us send you this Case Study or any others you need.